MIC-DKFZ/AVID/README.md

 - **CLI integration**: Easy integration of command-line tools

 ### MITK (https://www.mitk.org)
-Remark: To use this actions the MITK cli apps have to be installed and configured.
+Remark: To use these actions the MITK cli apps have to be installed and configured.
 - **Registration**: Rigid, affine, and deformable registration
 - **Resampling/Stitching**: Image resampling (optionally based on determined registrations) and image stitching
 - **Radiomics**: Feature extraction from images and masks